selwynpolit/d9book/book/caching.md

 ## Specify custom cache bins

-To specify your own cache bin e.g. \"voting\", pass the name of your cache bin to the `\Drupal::cache()` calls like this:
+To specify your own cache bin e.g. `voting`, pass the name of your cache bin to the `\Drupal::cache()` calls like this:

 ```php
 $cache_id = "expectations.program.$this->programNid.vote.$this->voteNumber.publisher.$this->publisherNid";